Unidata/science-gateway/vms/jupyter/readme.md

 ### JupyterHub Profiles

 A JupyterHub may be configured to give users different [profile options](https://z2jh.jupyter.org/en/stable/jupyterhub/customizing/user-environment.html#using-multiple-profiles-to-let-users-select-their-environment) when logging in.
 This can be useful when, for example, a faculty member is using JupyterHub for multiple courses and wants to keep them seperate.
-Another use case is for creating "high power" or "low power" environments, which are allocated varying levels of computational resources, i.e. RAM and CPU.
+Another use case is for creating "high power" or "low power" environments, which are allocated varying levels of computational resources, i.e., RAM and CPU.
 This can be applied in an undergraduate research setting where an instructor and their students use the low power environments during synchronous instruction and the high power environment for asynchronous workflows.

 An example of high and low power environments is shown below.